 If your personal data is processed on the basis of legitimate interests pursuant to Art.
 6 (1) p.
 1 lit. f DSGVO, you have the right to object to the processing of your personal data pursuant to Art.
 21 DSGVO, provided that there are grounds for doing so that arise from your particular situation or the objection is directed against direct advertising.
 In the latter case, you have a general right of objection, which will be implemented by us without specifying the particular situation.
 If you would like to make use of your right of revocation or objection, it is sufficient to send an e-mail to [email protected]

 j) Automated decision in individual cases including profiling

-You have the right not to be subject to a decision based exclusively on automated processing - including profiling - that has legal effect against you or significantly impairs you in a similar manner.
+You have the right not to be subject to a decision based solely on automated processing - including profiling - which produces legal effects concerning you or similarly significantly affects you.
 This does not apply if the decision

 - is necessary for the conclusion or performance of a contract between you and us

-- is admissible under European Union or Member State legislation to which we are subject and that legislation contains appropriate measures to safeguard your rights and freedoms and your legitimate interests
+- is permitted by legislation of the European Union or the Member States to which we are subject and such legislation contains appropriate measures to safeguard your rights and freedoms as well as your legitimate interests

-With regard to the cases referred to in i) and iii), we will take reasonable measures to safeguard the rights and freedoms and your legitimate interests, including at least the right to obtain the intervention of a person on our part, to state our position and to challenge the decision.
+With regard to the cases referred to in i) and iii), we shall take reasonable measures to safeguard the rights and freedoms as well as your legitimate interests, including at least the right to obtain the intervention of a person from our side, to express your point of view and to contest the decision.